-United Hotels Company Limited, in which the Company presently owns 67.51% of the issued share capital, is the owner (through leasehold rights from the Sri Lanka Tourism Development Authority), of the Ekho Surf Hotel (Bentota), Ekho Lake House and The Lake Hotel (both located in Polonnaruwa), totaling 154 rooms combined.

-UHC's fully owned subsidiary, Tissa Resort (Private) Limited ("TRP"), owns (through leasehold rights from the Sri Lanka Tourism Development Authority) the Ekho Safari Hotel in Tissamaharama, which consists of 50 rooms.
+The Company presently owns 16.11% of the issued share capital of United Hotels Company Limited.
+United Hotels Company Limited is the owner of (through leasehold rights from the Sri Lanka Tourism Development Authority), Ekho Surf Hotel (Bentota), Ekho Lake House and The Lake Hotel (both located in Polonnaruwa), totaling 154 rooms combined.
+UHC's fully owned subsidiary, Tissa Resort (Private) Limited ("TRP"), owns (through leasehold rights from the Sri Lanka Tourism Development Authority) Ekho Safari Hotel in Tissamaharama, which consists of 50 rooms.

-All of the above, when combined, consist of a total room count of 204, spread across the southern belt and Polonnaruwa District of Sri Lanka.
+All of the above, when combined, consist of a total room count of 204, spread across the southern belt and Polonnaruwa district of Sri Lanka.

-A listing and a brief profile of each of these hotel properties are annexed hereto as Annexure I, for the information of the Shareholders.
+A listing and a brief profile of each of these hotel properties are annexed, as Annexure I, for the information of the Shareholders.

-The holding structure of the Ceylon Hotels Corporation PLC group is annexed hereto as Annexure II, for the information of the Shareholders.
+The holding structure of the Ceylon Hotels Corporation PLC group is annexed, as Annexure II, for the information of the Shareholders.